jeremielamboley/global-passport-index/README.md

 <img src="https://raw.githubusercontent.com/jeremielamboley/world-passport-power-rank-enriched/master/passport-illustration.jpg" width="350">

 # World passport power rank, enriched edition
-> Go beyond an addition of countries and discover how much of the world surface/GDP/population you can explore, visa-free!
+> Go beyond the traditional passport ranking and discover how much of the world surface/GDP/population you can explore, visa-free!

 Using a scraped copy of the Henley passport ranking, I have combined the traditional passport rank with World Bank data in order to get a more realistic view of how powerful world passports are.

-Not all countries are equal in terms of surface, population, GDP.. so why passport ranks should take into account only the countries sums which weighting them ?
+Not all countries are equal in terms of surface, population, GDP.. so why passport ranks should take into account only a countries sums which weighting them ?

 ## Features